SequoiaSan/SimpleMusicPlayer/README.md

 ### How Transition Works
 - When `Transition` is enabled, the node checks the currently playing track, playlist, or cue:
-  - If it matches the new node’s input, playback continues uninterrupted.
+  - If it matches the new node's input, playback continues uninterrupted.
   - If it differs, the previous audio stops, and the new audio starts.
 - **Compatibility**: `Transition` only works within the same node type (e.g., `Play Track` with `Play Track`).
 Mixing node types (e.g., `Play Track` with `Play Playlist`) restarts playback.
 - **Matching Logic**: